WHAT IS OSTEOARTHRITIS?

 - Pain relief or anti-inflammatory medications e.g. Panadol Osteo or Nurofen

 - Supplements that may help include: Glucosamine, Vitamin D, Fish Oil.
 Vitamin D is also said to help with hearing loss.
 When you have vitamin D deficiency the bones in you ear can become weak and this can lead to hearing loss.
-You can get a diagnostic hearing test and check if the root cause of your hearing loss is vitamin D deficiency.

 TOP TIPS IF YOU SUFFER FROM OSTEOARTHRITIS

 - Modify your daily activities to minimize pain

 - Speak to your health professionals about how to manage your pain ie. Physio, GP, psychologist

 Check out the current guidelines for the management and treatment of hip and knee OA.